-David came and leant against the railing beside me.
+David came and leaned against the railing beside me.

-“I’m really not trying to be funny.”
-He said, “You know I’m not known for my sense of humour.”
+“I’m really not trying to be funny,” he said.
+“You know I’m not known for my sense of humor.”

 It was true.
-David, a lanky fellow with glasses, had always been rather dry.
+David, a lanky kid with glasses, had always been rather serious.